How to troubleshoot issues when opening Sage 50 Accounts.

 Click Turn Windows features on or off.

-Clear the .NET Framework check boxes then click OK.
+Clear the .NET Framework checkboxes then click OK.

 If prompted to restart your computer, click Restart now.